duncsully/nubbins/readme.md

 ### Lit

 There are two utilities provided to utilize nubbins in Lit.
 One option is to use a `NubbinController` which has `get` and `set` methods on it as well as a `value` getter/setter property.
-Alternatively, if you have decorators enabled, decorate a LitElement property with `nubbinProperty` to get a reactive property directly on the element.
+Alternatively, if you have decorators enabled, you can decorate a LitElement property with `nubbinProperty` to get a reactive property directly on the element.

 ```typescript
 import { html, LitElement } from 'lit'